 Let’s get this out of the way: nobody's first time looks like a porn scene.
-For most guys, it's a little awkward, occasionally uncomfortable, sometimes funny, and—if you're with the right person—genuinely great.
+For most guys, it's a little awkward, occasionally uncomfortable, sometimes funny, and—if you're with the right guy—genuinely great.

 When you don't know what you're doing, your brain fills the gap with anxiety.
 The goal of this guide is to close the gap between expectation and reality.
 Treat this as your basic operating manual so you can walk in prepared instead of panicked.